2016 Thai constitutional referendum

 A constitutional referendum was held in Thailand on 7 August 2016.
-The charter offered only semi-democracy and was seen to tighten military rule in Thailand.
-However, it was approved by 61% of voters with a 59% turnout.
+The charter offered semi-democracy and was seen to tighten military rule in Thailand.
+It was approved by 61% of voters with a 59% turnout.
 A second proposal for the next prime minister to be jointly elected by senators and MPs was also approved.
-However, the opposition groups to the constitution were barred from formally campaigning against it by the military government, while the military government actively campaigned for its adoption.
+The opposition groups to the constitution were barred from formally campaigning against it by the military government, while the military government actively campaigned for its adoption.

 Constitutional drafting

-The primary difference between the 2016 constitution and the 2007 document was that the Senate would become a fully appointed chamber rather than a partially elected one during the 5 year "transitional period" stipulated in the charter.
+The primary difference between the 2016 constitution and the 2007 document was that the Senate would become a fully appointed chamber rather than a partially elected one during the 5-year "transitional period" stipulated in the charter.
 This was seen as an effort by the National Council for Peace and Order (NCPO) to retain influence once it has left office, as it will have the right to appoint the 250 members.
 The Senate would also be granted veto power over the House of Representatives on amending the constitution, and a Prime Minister will be allowed to be appointed from outside either house.